vks-init-stage/rheostat/README.md

 # Rheostat

 > A mobile, tablet, desktop, and accessible slider for the web.
-Testing with CR.
+Testing for Manmeet .

 ![Rheostat demo](sample.gif)